marinecoders/marines.dev/SECURITY.md

 ## Reporting a Vulnerability

 The Marine Coders is a community of practice, if you see something, say something.
-We wanna squash the bugs and vulnerabilities.
+We want to squash the bugs and vulnerabilities.